 The canal sweeps gracefully between two leafy banks.
 Grand houses with landscaped gardens peer over the waters as willow trees drift in the breeze.

 To get a view over London, take the detour to Primrose Hill (marked in orange on the map above).
-A short climb to the summit brings views over the City and the London Eye.
+It’s a gentle climb of around 10 minutes from the canal to the summit.
+The reward is one of the best viewpoints in London, and unlike many, it’s completely free.

 At the striking red Feng Shang Princess restaurant, the path bends left under a bridge and leaves the grassy banks of Regent’s Park for the urban interior of Camden.